-Students currently enrolled at the University of Washington who have completed the prerequisite requirements below may declare the English major at any time by meeting with an English adviser in A-2-B Padelford Hall.
-No appointment is necessary.
+Students currently enrolled at the University of Washington may declare the English major at any time by meeting with an adviser in the Humanities Academic Services Center (HAS), A-2-B Padelford Hall.
 Students from historically underrepresented groups are especially encouraged to apply.

 See the Creative Writing application information for separate, additional requirements and procedures for applying to the Creative Writing option within the English major.